dennislwm/playnology/README.md

 5. Leave the other fields as default values, and click **Save hostname**.

+6. Navigate to Cloudflare Console > Zero Trust > Access > select an existing application policy name.

+7. Click Configure > Policies, select a policy name, e.g. `default` > click **Overview**.

+8. Under Application domain, click **Add domain**.
+  - For **Subdomain**, enter your application name, e.g. `localstack`.
+  - For **Domain**, select an existing domain from the drop-down list, e.g. `markit.work`.

-6. Test the domain by navigating to the your new URL, e.g. `https://localstack.markit.work`.
+9. Test the domain by navigating to the your new URL, e.g. `https://localstack.markit.work`.

 ---
 ## 6.8.
 Access and bookmark container apps from NAS on iPhone